Paying for

 far less for longer hours.

-resulted in boyfriends; the cheap, miserly and miserable ones were avoided, if
+in boyfriends; the cheap, miserly and miserable ones were avoided, if possible.

-violence were occasionally a part of the picture.
-But overall, it was safer than
+were occasionally a part of the picture.
+But overall, it was safer than the

-the streets, due in part to police protection and condom distribution by
+streets, due in part to police protection and condom distribution by government

 Legalizing and regulating prostitution has its own problems -- it stigmatizes

-subjects them to mandatory medical testing that is not always effective, and
+them to mandatory medical testing that is not always effective, and gives clients

-gives clients and workers a false sense of security (with respect to sexual
+and workers a false sense of security (with respect to sexual health and otherwise).

-a measure titled "The Protection of Women" -- appears not to protect them at
+-- a measure titled "The Protection of Women" -- appears not to protect them

-all.
-A 2004 report by the Swedish Ministry of Justice and the police found that
+at all.
+A 2004 report by the Swedish Ministry of Justice and the police found

-after it went into effect, prostitution, of course, continued.
-Meanwhile, prices
+that after it went into effect, prostitution, of course, continued.
+Meanwhile,

-for sexual services dropped, clients were fewer but more often violent, more
+prices for sexual services dropped, clients were fewer but more often violent,

-wanted to pay for sex and not use a condom -- and sex workers had less time to
+more wanted to pay for sex and not use a condom -- and sex workers had less

-assess the mental state of their clients because of the fear of getting caught.
+time to assess the mental state of their clients because of the fear of getting

-response to the complex issue of prostitution.
-The act not only decriminalizes
+to the complex issue of prostitution.
+The act not only decriminalizes the practice

-the practice but seeks to "safeguard the human rights of sex workers and
+but seeks to "safeguard the human rights of sex workers and protects them from

 Furthermore, clients, sex workers and brothel owners bear equal responsibility

-Some seek any kind of sex; others want certain kinds of sex; a few look for
+sex.
+Some seek any kind of sex; others want certain kinds of sex; a few look

 Saying that all sex workers are victims and all clients are demons is the easy

-been these: Was he respectful?
+have been these: Was he respectful?
 Was he safe?
 Did he pay well?
-If the answer to
+If the answer

-all three was yes, then, well, I voted for him once, and I'd vote for him again.
+to all three was yes, then, well, I voted for him once, and I'd vote for him

 Patty Kelly, an anthropology professor at George Washington University, is the